OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 8. User Guidelines
 9. Copyright infringement
 10. Technology limitations and modifications
+11. Brand accounts
-11. Export control
+12. Export control
-12. Payments, cancellations and cooling off
+13. Payments, cancellations and cooling off
-13. Term and termination
+14. Term and termination
-14. Warranty
+15. Warranty
-15. Limitation
+16. Limitation
-16. Entire agreement
+17. Entire agreement
-17. Severability
+18. Severability
-18. Choice of law, mandatory arbitration and venue
+19. Choice of law, mandatory arbitration and venue
-19. Local Country chart
+20. Local Country chart

 Hello, and welcome to our Terms and Conditions of Use.
 This is important and affects your legal rights, so please read them and our Privacy Policy carefully.
 We hope you’re sitting comfortably.
 Here we go…